notabn/Vehicle_Detection/README.md

 ####1.
 Extracted HOG features from the training images

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained  in lines 1 through 149 of the file called `build_dataset.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: